na-na-hi/renget/archive/mmaib.md

 150: Covernius and Auroia sire the first inhabitants of Aurorai: the auroras and the lesser deities (including Omega and Irys)
 200: Covernius sires the mortals from different lands and women
 350: Argument between Covernius and Auroia ensues after Auroia found out about the former's dalliances, they split off.
-360: Split between Covernius and Auroia ends, all of Covernius' children agreed to be housed in Aurorai
+400: Split between Covernius and Auroia ends, all of Covernius' children agreed to be housed in Aurorai
-365: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant.
+865: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant.
-370: End of the Celes years, new era designated as Holomini
+866: The newly-settled mortals fan out for places to settle.
-1H: Polaria is formed
+1000: End of the Celes years, new era designated as Holomini
- a H Blancopolis is formed
+***
-2H : Savan is formed
+1H: Polaria is established.
-a H: Jour De Nuit is formed
+ a H Blancopolis is established.
-a H: Atlantis is formed
+2H : Savan is established.
-7 H: Negazion is formed
+a H: Jour De Nuit is established. a H: Atlantis is established.
-16 H: The Neronian Secession
+7 H: Negazion is established.
-aa H: Nero Eterna is formed
+16 H: The Neronian Secession happens after opposing groups of shamans argued about developing possibly dangerous spells. aa H: Nero Eterna is formed
 17 H: The Blue Anaconda tribe wins the Snake Wars aa H: After a decade and more of tribal war, the tribes unite under Blue Anaconda's chieftess Kondia, who names the new nation Anakonia, after herself and her tribe.
-40H: Seafarers from Polaria discover a new unexplored territory.
+40H: Explorers from Polaria discover a new unexplored territory.
 Cita Azul is formed after being granted autonomy from Polaria
 56H: Jour De Nuit renames to Diarnuit for ease of writing documents; The Divide is enacted, assigning elves, angels, fairies and similar to the eastern part, while dwarves, goblins, hobbits and other similar races were assigned to the western part.
-57H: The Council in Diarnuit is formally founded.
+57H: The Sky Council in Diarnuit is formally founded.
 62 H: The Avian Uprising happens
-101 H: The Avian Period ends, with a deal struck between the opposing sides to let the bird anthros occupy the northern island of Savan.
+101 H: The Avian Period ends, with a deal struck between the opposing sides to let the avian races occupy the northern island of Savan, under the recently-crowned Bolion Shishiro's rule.
 103 H: The Consejo de Azur is convened for the first time to have a cohesive government in the nation.
 135 H: Kizuna Ai is born.
 140 H: Negazion under Tyrannus Maopla launch an invasion into the rest of Aurorai